sumeer1/stDiff/README.md

  Running Example
  ---------------
 *   In this tutorial we show how to run stDiff  on the DLPFC Data.
-We have prepared the required input dataset which you can find in the Simulated_Data folder.
+We have prepared the required input dataset which you can find in the Real_Data folder.
 *   We created a command-line interface for scAEGAN that allows it to be run in a high-performance computing environment.
 Because stDiff is built with Pytorch, we recommend running it on GPUs to significantly reduce run-time.
 It has been tested on Linux and OS X platforms.
 *   The experiments were performed on a Linux server using an Intel Xeon CPU E5-2680 v4 @ 2.40GHz processor with 128 GB RAM and an NVIDIA Tesla V100 GPU.
  * For model training and evaluation, a [vignette](https://github.com/sumeer1/scAEGAN/blob/main/Example/scAEGAN_Analysis.ipynb) presents an example how to run the scAEGAN and carry out the benchmarking using the Evaluation folder scripts.